 The certification process may sound daunting, but it’s far more straightforward than you might think.
-If you’re considering embarking on your own ISO certification journey but don’t know where to start — follow these 6 steps.
+If you want to learn how to get ISO certification but don’t know where to start — follow these 6 steps.

 1. Choose the right standard

-First of all, you need to know which of the standards will be the best fit for your organisation and help you meet your objectives and ambitions.
+The first step in the ISO certification process is you need to know which of the standards will be the best fit for your organisation, and help you meet your objectives and ambitions.
 To help you get started, we’ve summarised four key standards

 - ISO 9001 focuses on meeting your customer requirements, enhancing their satisfaction and documenting the quality of your organisation’s processes.
 There are lots of benefits to gaining ISO 9001 certification.
 62% of businesses reported qualifying for or winning more business as a result, as many tenders require ISO 9001 as a pre-qualifier.
 Almost three-quarters of businesses said that their internal processes were improved — so you’ll also become a more efficient organisation.

 - ISO 27001 focuses on cybersecurity.
 Shockingly, 5 million data records are stolen each day worldwide.
 A data breach is expensive, not just in financial terms, but in terms of your reputation too.
 Gaining ISO 27001 shows that you take cybersecurity seriously and is a step towards GDPR compliance.
 The certification process will also give you independent insight into your current procedures and how they can be improved.

 - ISO 14001 is the standard that sets a framework and criteria for an environmental management system.
 Certification can help your organisation improve your environmental practices, become more efficient and reduce waste — giving you the edge on competitors and improving your reputation.

 - ISO 45001 is the standard to health and safety.
 It exists to help promote and protect the health (both physical and mental) of your employees.
 Improved occupational health and safety can lead to improved employee satisfaction, less sick days from work and a more efficient workforce.